qorix-group/process_description/process/process_areas/quality_management/guidance/quality_management_guideline.rst

 General Hints
 =============

-Workflow for quality management is shown in :numref:`quality_workflow_fig` to get an overview.
 The following steps are required to ensure the quality in the project:

 #.
 Create/maintain Quality Management Plan